Chart Color Schemes

 Torquay is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Torquay's cultural diversity was found to be below average, with 86.8% of its population born in Australia, 91.0% being citizens, and 95.2% speaking English only at home.
-Christianity was the predominant religion in Torquay, making up 41.0% of the population.
-However, Judaism showed an overrepresentation, comprising 0.1% compared to the regional average of 0.1%.
+Christianity is the main religion in Torquay, comprising 41.0% of people.
+While Judaism comprises 0.1% of the population, it is not significantly different from the rest of Victoria's 0.1%.

 Frequently Asked Questions - Diversity